kushalmahapatro/cuberto_bottom_bar/README.md

 ![Cuberto Bottom Bar Theming]( "Cuberto Bottom Bar Theming")

-## Programmatic Selection

-To select a tab programmatically you will need to assign a GlobalKey to the widget.
-When you want to change tabs you will need to access the State using this key, and then call `setPage(position)`.<br/>
-See example project, main.dart, line 75 for an example.

 ## Showcase
 Using this package in a live app, let me know and I'll add you app here.

 ## Inspiration

-This package was inspired by a design on dribbble bySourabh Gupta and the faded backgorund style from Aurelien Salomon:<br/>
+This package was inspired by a design on dribbble by Sourabh Gupta and the faded backgorund style from Aurelien Salomon:<br/>
 https://github.com/sourabhgupta811/CubertoBottomBar <br/>
 https://dribbble.com/shots/5925052-Google-Bottom-Bar-Navigation-Pattern <br/>
 https://www.instagram.com/p/BtyUbSkBlnF/ <br/>